MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-customize-a-package-or-worksheet.md

   - "sv-se"
 ---
 # How to: Customize a Package or Worksheet
 Use the configuration worksheet to gather together and categorize the information that you want to use to configure a new company, and arrange tables in a logical way.
 Formatting in the worksheet is based on a simple hierarchy: areas contain groups, which in turn contain tables.
-Areas and groups are optional, but are necessary if you want to be able to see an overview of the configuration process on the [!INCLUDE[rim](../Roles/includes/rim_md.md)] Role Center.
+Areas and groups are optional, but are necessary if you want to be able to see an overview of the configuration process on the ADD INCLUDE<!--[!INCLUDE[rim](../Roles/includes/rim_md.md)]--> Role Center.
 For more information, see [How to: Use the RapidStart Services Role Center to Track Progress](../SetupAndAdministration/how-to-use-the-rapidstart-services-role-center-to-track-progress.md).

- Make sure that you are on the [!INCLUDE[rim](../Roles/includes/rim_md.md)] Role Center.
+ Make sure that you are on the ADD INCLUDE<!--[!INCLUDE[rim](../Roles/includes/rim_md.md)]--> Role Center.
 To change your Role Center home page, see [How to: Change Role Centers](../GettingStarted/how-to-change-role-centers.md).
 Choose the RapidStart Profile ID.

 ### To create an area or group for configuration